oneconvergence/dkube-examples/image_cloudevents/README.md

      - **preprocessing**: the preprocessing stage generates the dataset (either training-data or retraining-data) depending on user choice.
      - **training**: the training stage takes the generated dataset as input, train a sgd model and outputs the model.
      - **serving**: The serving stage takes the generated model and serve it with a predict endpoint for inference.
-3. Verify that the pipeline has created the following resources
+3. Verify that the pipeline has created the following resources.
-     - Datasets: 'insurance-training-data' with version v2.
-     - Model: 'insurance-model' with version v2
+     - Model: `image-mm-kf` with version v2.

 ## Section 3: Modelmonitoring
 DKube provides Python SDK for creating a modelmonitor programmatically.
 You could also choose to create a modelmonitor from the DKube UI.
 This example cuurently support creating monitor using SDK.